cverluise/patentcity/docs/US_ANNOTATION_GUIDELINES.md

 - *Location in header*: the location is given in the header in the form: CITY/STATE or CITY/COUNTRY (example 1)
 - *Location in text*: the location is also given in the text following the name of the inventor.
 The location is usually given as "in [CITY] in the county of [COUNTY] and state of [STATE]" (example 2)
-- *Detailed address*: in some rare cases, a more detailed information is given such as the borough or the full postal address.
+- *Detailed address*: in some rare cases, more detailed information is given such as the borough or the full postal address.
 In which case only information more aggregated than city is labeled (example 3)

 !!! example "Examples"